khalid-hussain/shaheen/chap20.md

 In the evening, the sound of drums was resonating in the valley of the falcons from one end of the border to the other.
-The couples, Badr bin Mughira and Rabia, Bashir Bin Hassan and Angela were married.
+The couples, Badr bin Mughira and Rabia, Bashir bin Hassan and Angela were married.